Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Related Work

-In contrast, we consider a setting where the decision-maker does not initially know which features affect an agent's label, and aims to leverage the agents' strategic behavior to learn the causal relationship between features and labels; in that sense, our work is related to a line of research on causality~\cite{Pearl2009,Halpern16,Peters17}.
-Most closely related to this paper is the work of~\cite{miller2019}, as well as the concurrent works of~\cite{moritz_performative} and~\cite{yo}.~\cite{miller2019} formalize the distinction between gaming and actual improvements by introducing causal graphs that model the effect of their features and target variables on each other.
-They show that in such settings, the decision-maker should incentivize actual improvements rather than gaming, and that designing good incentives that push agents to improve is at least as hard as causal inference.~\cite{yo} study the sample complexity of learning a linear regression model so as to either i) maximize the accuracy of the predictions, ii) maximize the agents' self-improvements, or iii) recover the causality structure of their problem.~\cite{moritz_performative} show how re-training can lead to stable and optimal outcomes when the learner's model affects the distribution of agent features and labels; while our paper considers a similar re-training framework, our assumptions differ from those of~\cite{moritz_performative}.
+In contrast, we consider a setting where the decision-maker does not initially know which features affect agents' labels, and aims to leverage the agents' strategic behavior to expose what features these are.
+Most closely related to this paper is the work of~\cite{miller2019}, as well as the concurrent works of~\cite{moritz_performative} and~\cite{yo}.~\cite{miller2019} formalize the distinction between gaming and actual improvements by drawing a connection to causality and introducing causal graphs that model the effects of the features and target variables on each other.
+They show that in such settings, the decision-maker should incentivize actual improvements rather than gaming, and that designing good incentives that push agents to improve is at least as hard as causal inference. \cite{yo} study the sample complexity of learning a linear regression model so as to either i) maximize the accuracy of the predictions, ii) maximize the agents' self-improvements, or iii) recover the causality structure of their problem.~\cite{moritz_performative} show how re-training can lead to stable and optimal outcomes when the learner's model affects the distribution of agent features and labels; while our paper considers a similar re-training framework, our assumptions differ from those of~\cite{moritz_performative}.